sheijk/Zomp/readme.txt

 same performance and low level control as C and allows more productive development.
 This goal is approached by providing a minimal base language extendable by macros and an interactive shell which supports modifying the code of a running application for fast prototyping.
+It does not attempt to protect against memory errors and other low level conditions.

 TODO: C++ rant, dynamic languages, ocaml/haskell